chef/chef-web-docs/content/chef_overview.md

 - **Chef Infra Server** acts as [a hub for configuration data](/server/).
-Chef Infra Server stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by Chef.
+Chef Infra Server stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that's being managed by Chef.
 Nodes use the Chef Infra Client to ask the Chef Infra Server for configuration details, such as recipes, templates, and file distributions.